gvwilson/teachtogether.tech/_chapters_en/classroom.md

 which two teachers work together in the same classroom.
 [[Frie2016](#CITE)] describes several ways to do this:

-- **Team teaching:**
+Team teaching:
-  Both teachers deliver a single stream of content in tandem, taking turns the way that musicians taking solos would.
+: Both teachers deliver a single stream of content in tandem, taking turns the way that musicians taking solos would.

-- **Teach and assist:**
+Teach and assist:
-  Teacher A teaches while Teacher B moves around the classroom to help struggling students.
+: Teacher A teaches while Teacher B moves around the classroom to help struggling students.

-- **Alternative teaching:**
+Alternative teaching:
-  Teacher A provides a small set of students with more intensive or specialized instruction while Teacher B delivers a general lesson to the main group.
+: Teacher A provides a small set of students with more intensive or specialized instruction while Teacher B delivers a general lesson to the main group.

-- **Teach and observe:**
+Teach and observe:
-  Teacher A teaches while Teacher B observes the students, collecting data on their understanding to help plan future lessons.
+: Teacher A teaches while Teacher B observes the students, collecting data on their understanding to help plan future lessons.

-- **Parallel teaching:**
+Parallel teaching:
-  The class is divided into two equal groups and the teachers present the same material simultaneously to each.
+: The class is divided into two equal groups and the teachers present the same material simultaneously to each.

-- **Station teaching:**
+Station teaching:
-  The students are divided into several small groups that rotate from one station or activity to the next while both teachers supervise where needed.
+: The students are divided into several small groups that rotate from one station or activity to the next while both teachers supervise where needed.